 I have been privileged to teach one-on-one, clear up to teaching many hundreds and even thousands of people; I once taught an audience of 25,000 people!
 Young and old.
 Rich and poor.
 Educated and uneducated.
 Literate and illiterate.
 Handsome and homely.
 Large crowds.
 Small groups.
 One-on-one.
 Well-dressed and poorly dressed . . .
 To this day, I can scarcely believe how privileged I am to have been able to teach so many people in so many places throughout the world.

-And now, in the past few years by means of this web site, my teachings are being studied by thousands more students throughout the world: Russia, Africa, Indonesia, Europe, Australia, all over the United States, wherever.
+And now, in the past few years by means of this web site and by means of ZOOM and FaceBook, my teachings are being studied by thousands more students throughout the world: Russia, Africa, Indonesia, Europe, Australia, New Zealand, Tasmania, all over the United States, wherever.
 And I’ll be able to go on teaching by means of this web site long after I’m dead—as long as someone maintains and keeps up the web site.
 I like that reference in Hebrews 11: 4 that says ” . . .
 Though he died, yet he is still speaking.”
 Isn’t modern computer technology amazing?
 Even after I die, I’ll still be able to go on teaching.